rasuljonov/campus-residcence-portal/README.md

-Welcome to campus residence portal 🙌🏻
+Welcome to campus residence portal🙌🏻